andrewcargill/superheros/README.md

     - Containers.module.css : Contains all content containers

 ### Front-End Libraries
+The main library used in this site is React.
+---REF LINK FROM MAT---

-The main library used in this site is Bootstrap 4.
-This was used in combination with custom CSS to provide the styling and overall functionality of the site.
+Bootstrap 4 was used in combination with custom CSS to provide the styling and overall functionality of the site.

-### Userstories and sprints
+### User stories and sprints
-I implemented userstories for every step of the frontend development of this project.
+I implemented user stories for every step of the frontend development of this project.
 The main project [can be viewed here.](https://github.com/users/andrewcargill/projects/8)

 For reference here are the original project goals:
 <details><summary>